 Retaining Battersea's signature blue, the watercolours – made up of five dogs and five cats – are used in varying combinations, giving Battersea the flexibility to tell a rich and diverse story across all of its platforms.

-The warmth, kindness and humanity expressed by the watercolours are balanced with a sharp Franklin Gothic wordmark, which injects an element of authority to the visual identity.
+The warmth, kindness and humanity expressed by the watercolours are balanced with a sharp Franklin Gothic wordmark, which injects an element of authority into the visual identity.

 A key focus while developing the identity was to create a brand that could flex and adapt based on the audience.